 - Ensure that the BBQ area is left clean and tidy and that the BBQ is clean after use and turned off.
 Place your rubbish and bottles in the appropriate waste bins provided.

 - Not use or permit skateboards or razor scooters to be used within the Club’s premises.
 Bicycles, kayaks and other such equipment may not be left in the club unless prior approval is obtained

-- Animals are not permitted anywhere on the Club premises.
+- Animals are not permitted anywhere on the Club premises (Assistance animals are exempt).